 For those who have been signed up for a week or for years to receive the grammarNOW!
 Tip of the Week, you’ll now find it here.
 You can register to receive a notice of each week’s posting or have it delivered by RSS feed, if you prefer.
-I apologize, slightly, that we’ll be starting over with “a,” because the Tips have been rewritten and redesigned to be more useful.
+The Tips have been rewritten and redesigned to be more useful and now include comments on language and humor in grammar.
 Please feel free to use this new format to respond to the Tips—a process you’ve never had the ability to enjoy before.
 I’m excited to see where such conversations take us.

 Please send in your suggestions for ideas you’d like to see covered in the Tips or grammar and language discussions you’d like to pursue.

 This is my first blog, so bear with me.
 I’ll get better at this as we go along.
-For now, check out the Tips and other posts I’ve managed so far.
-And please, SAY SOMETHING!
+Check out the posts on the site and, please, SAY SOMETHING!
 Join the conversation.

 Do you bring something or take something?
 These days, all I ever hear is “bring”!
 It seems that “take” is in danger of being lost as a verb of transport.
 There is a difference, and basically, it is that you bring something toward or with yourself and take something away from yourself.
 Examples: